15 common myths about ISAs that might hold you back from saving more

 One of the most common misconceptions about cash is that, because you can see and hold it, its value stays the same.

 What a tenner can buy you next year or the year after is likely to reduce over time due to inflation.
 It’s often a hidden risk but it’s there all the same.
-And this year sure has gone to show it.
+And the past two years sure have shown it.

-So, while cash is less volatile than investments, it can’t beat current inflation rates without a bit of extra help.
+So, while cash is less volatile than investments, it doesn’t always beat current inflation rates.
+Oftentimes, as demonstrated over the past two years, cash savings actually lose value..

 In the unlikely event your ISA provider went under, your ISA would be covered by the Financial Services Compensation Scheme (FSCS) up to a maximum value of £85,000.
 This is the case for both cash ISAs and stocks and shares ISAs too.